hyundai-robotics/doc-hi6-operation/book.md

 The following shows how to edit a statement.

-1. In the JOB program window, select the statement area by pressing the &lt;↑/↓&gt; key on the teach pendant.
+1. In the JOB program window, select the statement area by pressing the `[↑/↓]` key on the teach pendant.
 The statement area will be selected while in the statement cursor status.

-2. Press the <<b>ENTER</b>> key on the teach pendant while in the statement cursor status.
+2. Press the `[ENTER]` key on the teach pendant while in the statement cursor status.
 Then, switching to the statement cursor status will occur and a parameter will be selected, and the selected parameter value will appear in the input area at the bottom.

 3. Edit the parameter value using the operation keys on the teach pendant and the menu buttons  of the screen.

-* Pressing the &lt;←/→&gt; key will allow you to move the cursor in the left or right direction between parameters
+* Pressing the `[←/→]` key will allow you to move the cursor in the left or right direction between parameters
 * Parameters that can be inputted will be displayed as buttons on the function button bar.
 You can easily input parameters by selecting the desired buttons.
 * You can edit variables, expressions, and strings using the soft keyboard.

-4. Press the <<b>ENTER</b>> key.
+4. Press the `[ENTER]` key.
 Then, the contents of the change will be applied, allowing the parameter value of the statement to be changed and the cursor to move to the next parameter.

-* To cancel the change, press the <**ESC**> key.
+* To cancel the change, press the `[ESC]` key.

 5. You can edit another parameter by repeating the above steps 2-3.

-6. Press the <<b>ENTER</b>> key to complete the editing.
+6. Press the `[ENTER]` key to complete the editing.
 The changes will be saved in the JOB program, and the cursor will return to the statement cursor status.